 If your sign-off is after a job interview and you want to make sure the recipient remembers who you are, try to use this area to promote a connection you both had encountered during the interview.
 For example, did you both appreciate comics?
-If so, you might want to use this area to speak in a less formal way, and mention an upcoming comic book release or other shared interest you had.
+If so, you might want to use this area to speak less formally and mention an upcoming comic book release or other shared interest you had.

 Explain your deadline

 The last alternative method is to explain your deadline.
 Use language that supports this email is asking for help.
-If you need the assistance of the recipient, you should explain what you need help with and why.
+If you need the recipient's assistance, you should explain what you need help with and why.
 Then promote your request in more detail.

 For example, you might want to say:<